NitayKurt/NitayKurt/README.md

 ### Hi there 👋
-- 🔭 I’m currently finishing my second year at Ariel University as a particular software engineer.
+- 🔭 I have just finished my software engineering studies at Ariel University with honors.
-- 🌱 I’m currently developing apps in React Native JS and Android with JAVA
+- 🌱 I’m currently developing apps in React Native JS and JAVA for Android.
 <!--
 **NitayKurt/NitayKurt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.